aeadio/dotfiles/zsh/README.md

 Primary bootstrap happens in `rc`, where each stage is wrapped in a named function to facilitate tracing and debugging.
 The variables `ZSHRC_PROFILE` and `ZSHRC_DEBUG` can be set to an integer (see below) to enable startup benchmarking, and print some information during start, respectively.
 Logs from either are also saved to the home directory.

 The variable `ZSH` is set to the location of the Zsh config directory.
-Some helper functions are set up in `pre.d/util` to make writing configuration a bit more concise.
+Some helper functions are set up in `pre.d/20-util` to make writing configuration a bit more concise.

-Finally, all files are automatically compiled with [zcompile](https://zsh.sourceforge.io/Doc/Release/Shell-Builtin-Commands.html#index-zcompile) once per day to speed up shell startup times (see `pre.d/zcompile`).
-This can be invoked manually via `compile-zshrc`, or by setting `ZSHRC_FORCECOMPILE` when starting up Zsh.

 ### Parameters used by startup
 #### `ZSHRC_PROFILE`